-Individuals with foreign bank or investment accounts must file a FinCen Form 114 if the accounts meet the reporting threshold amount.
+Individuals with foreign bank or investment accounts must file a FinCen Form 114 if the accounts meet the reporting threshold amount to be in foreign account tax compliance.
 FinCen Form 114 was previously named FBAR, and is still known by this name, even though the former FBAR forms are no longer used.

 There is no minimum or maximum age for filing FBAR forms.
 If the US person is incapable of filing the forms themselves, their guardian is required to file for them.

 For individuals, the reporting threshold is $10,000 US dollars.
 If the total of all the bank/investment accounts goes over $10,000 at any point during the year, all the financial accounts need to be reported to FinCen on the FBAR.